ovinc/drapo/DOC.md

 Instantiation option:
 - `avoid_existing` (bool, default: True).
 Avoid overlapping existing lines (only avoids that edge points overlap, but lines can still cross).

+Other
+- `blit` (bool, default True).
+If True, blitting is used for fast rendering
+- `block`(bool, default False).
+If True, object blocks the console (block not implemented yet for Line and Rect).

 ### Notes